Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Xuande Emperor summoned the great voyager and diplomat Zheng He (1371 — 1433) and commanded him to finish his seventh voyage.

-A few years later, Zheng He passed away on his way back; many officials were firmly against more voyages, to which Xuande Emperor agreed.
+A few years later, Zheng He passed away on his way back; many officials were firmly against more voyages, to which the Xuande Emperor agreed.

 At that time, threats from nomad regimes on the northern border still existed, so the Xuande Emperor paid more attention to that and frequently toured armies there.